PearCoding/Ignis/scripts/README.md

 ## Mts2Json

-Instead of `mts2json.py` it is recommended to use the `mts2ig` tool.
+Instead of `mts2json.py` it is recommended to use the `igutil` tool.
 It is listed here for historic reasons.

 ## Rad2Json